headzoo/dbsample/README.md

 usage: dbsampler [<flags>] <database>

 Flags:
       --help                 Show context-sensitive help (also try --help-long and --help-man).
       --version              Show application version.
   -h, --host="127.0.0.1"     The database host.
   -P, --port="3306"          The database port.
       --protocol="tcp"       The protocol to use for the connection (tcp, socket, pip, memory).
   -u, --user=USER            User for login if not current user.
   -p, --password=PASSWORD    Password to use when connecting to server.
 If password is not given it's asked from stderr.
       --routines             Dump procedures and functions.
       --triggers             Dump triggers.
   -l, --limit=100            Max number of rows from each table to dump.
-      --skip-create-database  Disable adding CREATE DATABASE statement.
+  -n, --no-create-database   Disable adding CREATE DATABASE statement.
       --skip-lock-tables     Disable locking tables on read.
       --skip-add-drop-table  Disable adding DROP TABLE statements.
       --extended-insert      Use multiple-row INSERT syntax that include several VALUES lists.
       --rename-database=DUMP-NAME
                              Use this database name in the dump.
-  -f, --foreign-key=FOREIGN-KEY ...
+  -c, --constraint=CONSTRAINT ...
-                              Assigns one or more mock foreign keys.
+                             Assigns one or more foreign key constraints.

 Args:
   <database>  Name of the database to dump.